Blendify/blender-manual/trunk/blender_docs/manual/animation/shape_keys/shape_keys_panel.rst

    See :ref:`animation-shapekeys-relative-vs-absolute`.

 Shape Key Lock (pin icon)
-   Show the active shape in the 3D View without blending.
+   Show the active shape in the 3D Viewport without blending.
    *Shape Key Lock* gets automatically enabled while the object is in *Edit Mode*.
 Shape Key Edit Mode (edit mode icon)
    If enabled, when entering *Edit Mode* the active shape key will **not** take maximum influence as is default.